BuidlGuidl/hacker-houses-streams/README.md

 Chosen developers can submit their monthly projects, automatically claim grant streams, and showcase their work to the public.

-This initiative is made possible by BuidlGuidl!
+This initiative is made possible by BuidlGuidl.

 When forking, TLDR:
 - Paste your builder's addresses into `builderList.ts`.